The U Card FAQ

 To see the list of approved forms of ID, please go to the 'Getting Your U Card' page.

-No, the U Card Office does not control door access.
-You should contact your supervisor or professor and they will contact the Department Access Coordinator and request access.
+No, the U Card Office does not control or assign door access.
+Contact your supervisor, building front desk staff or professor to request access.

 If your card was made in 2008 or later, then yes.
 If your card was made prior to 2008 then your U Card may not have a smart chip in it.